dotnet/AspNetCore.Docs/aspnetcore/client-side/bundling-and-minification.md

 Build the application.
 Open *site.min.css* and notice the content of *custom.css* is appended to the end of the file.

-## Configure environment-based bundling and minification
+## Environment-based bundling and minification

-In general, you want to use the bundled and minified files of your app only in a production environment.
-During development, you want to use your original files so your app is easier to debug.
+As a best practice, the bundled and minified files of your app should be used in a production environment.
+During development, the original files make for easier debugging of the app.

-Specify which scripts and CSS files to include in your pages by using the [Environment Tag Helper](xref:mvc/views/tag-helpers/builtin-th/environment-tag-helper) in your views.
+Specify which files to include in your pages by using the [Environment Tag Helper](xref:mvc/views/tag-helpers/builtin-th/environment-tag-helper) in your views.
 The Environment Tag Helper only renders its contents when running in specific environments.
-See [Working with Multiple Environments](xref:fundamentals/environments) for details on specifying the current environment.

-The following *environment* tag renders the unprocessed CSS files when running in the `Development` environment:
+The following `environment` tag renders the unprocessed CSS files when running in the `Development` environment:

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)